Wise Giants Reading time: 3 minutes read

 The Wise Owl of Shell Shore

-Professor Horace took great pride in giving advice to everyone who visited his lighthouse, but he had one small flaw – he always assumed he knew exactly what others needed without really listening to them.
-When animals came with problems, he’d quickly interrupt with solutions before hearing their full stories.
+Professor Horace took great pride in giving advice to everyone who visited his lighthouse, but he had one small flaw: he always assumed he knew exactly what others needed without really listening to them.
+When animals came with problems, he would quickly interrupt with solutions before hearing their full stories.

 One misty morning, a tiny hermit crab named Pearl scuttled up to the lighthouse, dragging a shell that seemed too heavy for her.
 Instead of letting Pearl explain, Horace immediately suggested she find a smaller shell.